-Phase 2b outcomes.
 Out of a possible nine intervention functions within the BCW, the team identified five which were suitable to be incorporated into app components to reduce SB.
-These were: education, persuasion, enablement, training and environmental restructuring.
-These five intervention functions were addressed by selecting four specific app components as shown in Table 2.
-The selection of the BCTs appropriate for each function were based upon guidance provided by Michie et al.
+These were: Education, Persuasion, Enablement, Training, and Environmental Restructuring.
+These five intervention functions were addressed by selecting four specific apps components as shown in Table 2.
+The selection of the BCTs appropriate for each function were based upon guidance provided by Michie et al. 2014 51